ArcPR/06-3D-RPG/README.md

 Created in Blender 3.5 and Godot 3.5.

-Includes a player that can shoot a gun in a navigable area, with targets to shoot at, all in a 3D environment in which the player can view from a distant camera perspective.
+Includes a player that can shoot a gun and move in a navigable terrain area, with targets to shoot at, all in a 3D environment in which the player can view from a distant camera perspective.

 ## References